callstackincubator/rock/website/src/docs/configuration.md

 ### Custom remote cache provider

 You can plug in any remote storage by implementing the `RemoteBuildCache` interface.
-This section explains how to implement each method and handle the complexity that RNEF manages for you.
+This section explains how to implement each method and handle the complexity that Rock manages for you.

 #### Interface